disel-espol/KV-replay/scripts/README.md

 # Spatial Scaling

 For many purposes is important to scale up or down a trace.
 Sometimes we do not have enough trace files for our evaluations, or we could need to increase/decrease the pressure on the target system.
-To spatialy scale our trace KV-replay provides three shell scripts (Bash), each of them providing a different scaling aproach. *Cloning* and *intensifying* scripts scale-up the original trace. *Subtracing* script scales-down the original trace.
+To spatially scale our trace KV-replay provides three shell scripts (Bash), each of them providing a different scaling aproach. *Cloning* and *intensifying* scripts scale-up the original trace. *Subtracing* script scales-down the original trace.
 Each of them will produce a new tracefile based in the input trace.

 ## Format of the input trace